sajidhamdard/learnjavascript/Interview-Questions-And-Answers/interview-questions-english.md

 In summary, `slice()` can be used on both arrays and strings, while `substring()` and `substr()` are only used for strings.
 They also have slightly different rules for handling negative index values and undefined or empty parameters.

-### 53. What is the difference between exec and test function ?
+### Question 53.
+What is the difference between exec and test function ?

 In JavaScript, `exec()` and `test()` are both methods of regular expressions.